Umpire (cricket)

-In cricket, an umpire (from the Old French nompere meaning not a peer, i.e. not a member of one of the teams, impartial) is a person who has the authority to make decisions about events on the cricket field according to the Laws of Cricket.
-Besides making decisions about legality of delivery, appeals for wickets and general conduct of the Game in a legal manner, the umpire also keeps a record of the deliveries and announces the completion of an over.
+In cricket, an umpire (from the Old French nompere meaning not a peer, that is, not a member of one of the teams, impartial) is a person who has the authority to make decisions about events on the cricket field according to the Laws of Cricket.
+Besides making decisions about legality of delivery, appeals for wickets and general conduct of the game in a legal manner, the umpire also keeps a record of the deliveries and announces the completion of an over.

-The umpires in cricket are not to be confused with the referee who usually presides only over international matches and makes no decisions affecting the outcome of the game.
+The umpires in cricket are not to be confused with the referee who usually preside only over international matches and makes no decisions affecting the outcome of the game.

 Overview

 Traditionally, cricket matches have two umpires on the field, one standing at the end where the bowler delivers the ball (bowler's end), and one directly opposite the facing batsman (usually, but not always, at square leg).
 However, in the modern game, there may be more than two umpires; for example Test Matches have four: two on-field umpires, a third umpire who has access to video replays, and a fourth umpire who looks after the match balls and takes out the drinks for the on-field umpires.

 The International Cricket Council (ICC) has three panels of umpires: namely the Elite Panel of Umpires, the larger International Panel of Umpires and the Development Panel of ICC Umpires.
 Most Test matches are controlled by neutral members of the Elite Panel, with local members of the International Panel providing, usually in the third or fourth umpire roles.
 Members of the International Panel will occasionally officiate as neutral on-field umpires in Tests.
 Members of the three panels officiate in One Day International (ODI) and Twenty20 International (T20I) matches.

 Professional matches also have a match referee, who complements the role of the umpires.
 The match referee makes no decisions relevant to the outcome of the game, but instead enforces the ICC Cricket Code of Conduct, ensuring the game is played in a reputable manner.
 The ICC appoints a match referee from its Elite Panel of Referees to adjudicate Test matches and ODIs.

 Minor cricket matches will often have trained umpires.
 The independent Association of Cricket Umpires and Scorers (ACU&S), formed in 1955, used to conduct umpire training within the UK.
 It however merged to form the ECB Association of Cricket Officials (ECB ACO) on 1 January 2008.
 A new structure of cricket umpiring and scoring qualifications has now been put into place and the ACO provides training and examinations for these.
 Cricket Australia has introduced a two-tier accreditation scheme and eventually all umpires will be required to achieve the appropriate level of accreditation.
 The ages of umpires can vary enormously as some are former players, while others enter the cricketing world as umpires.

 In accordance with the tradition of cricket, most ordinary, local games will have two umpires, one supplied by each side, who will fairly enforce the accepted rules.